 The last thing we did before pinata and heading inside was to excavate a sea creature.
 This is just an easy and fun 10-15 minute activity that requires no prep if you get this kit.
 I definitely recommend doing it outside though!
 It gets messy.

 On their way out they stopped by this table for a few fun things to take home.

 A sweet ending to our gathering were these mini tackle boxes full of sweets and gummies.
 They had little dividers in them that you could remove to make the sections bigger.
 I included: gummy worms, fishy crackers, Swedish fish, and shark gummies.
 I then tied some bakers twine with a fishing float and this printable to complete the favors.

 I printed these favor tags on Avery 2/12 inch circle stickers and then stuck them on some cardstock I cut with the cricut.
 Then punched a hole in the top.
-These favor tags are available as a free printable, or if you’d like to have it customized with your child’s name like in the photo I can do that for $5.
+These favor tags are available as part of the digital party bundle, or if you’d like to have it customized with your child’s name like in the photo I can do that for $5.
 Just email the request to email@example.com.

 Then on the other side of the table they got to adopt a sea creature.
 I ordered this set of beanie baby sized stuffed animals.
 I had this flash of genius (If I do say so myself) to put the animals in a tank.
 Luckily I was able to borrow one!

 We had a few plastic animals left over from the cake as well that we threw in.

 - Sticky tack (use this for all parites!)

 - Shark gummies (don’t be a dummy like me and get a 5lb bag, whoops!
 We’ll have shark gummies for eternity.)